-We believe our existing cash and cash equivalents and contractual payments due to us from existing members will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
+We believe our existing cash, cash equivalents, investments and contractual payments due to us from existing members will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
 Our future capital needs will depend on many factors, including, among other things, our acquisition of patent assets, addition and renewal of clients, development of new solutions and performance of general and administrative activities.
-We anticipate an increased level of patent acquisition spending in 2011 as our business grows.
+We anticipate an increased level of patent acquisition spending as our business grows.
 Although we are not currently a party to any agreement or letter of intent regarding potential investments in, or acquisitions of, complementary businesses, we may enter into these types of arrangements, which could require us to seek additional equity or debt financing.
 Additional funds may not be available on terms favorable to us or at all.

-We will also incur costs as a public company that we have not previously incurred, including, but not limited to, costs and expenses for directors fees, increased directors and officers insurance, investor relations fees, expenses for compliance with the Sarbanes-Oxley Act of 2002 and rules implemented by the SEC and The Nasdaq Global Select Market, on which our common stock will be listed, and various other costs.
+As a public company, we incur costs that we have not previously incurred including, but not limited to, costs and expenses for directors fees, increased directors and officers insurance, investor relations fees, expenses for compliance with the Sarbanes-Oxley Act of 2002 and rules implemented by the SEC and The Nasdaq Global Market, on which our common stock is listed, and various other costs.
 The Sarbanes-Oxley Act of 2002 requires that we maintain effective disclosure controls and procedures and internal control over financial reporting.